turingschool/backend-curriculum-site/module3/projects/consultancy/development.md

   - Rough implementation and testing of the front-end, mocking out responses from back-end; no authentication expected yet
   - Rough implementation and testing of back-end API, mocking requests from front-end
   - Initial structure of each Service (not necessarily working API calls)
-  - Travis-CI/Circle-CI and Deployment to Heroku for both FE/BE repositories
+  - Circle-CI and Deployment to Heroku for both FE/BE repositories

 #### Sprint 2: Primary Development